1. Strong System Compatibility

 1. Pain Points of Traditional 2D Face Technology

-Solves lighting interference: 2D face recognition often fails under backlight or low light, while the 3D SDK enables stable detection using depth information;
+It resolves lighting interference: 2D face recognition frequently fails in backlight or dim lighting environments, whereas the 3D SDK achieves steady detection with depth data.

 Dedicated to the research and development of core visual algorithm technologies, product innovation and industry applications, empowering AI+ diversified scenarios, facilitating industrial upgrading